Auxiliary Functions as Koopman Observables: Data-Driven Analysis of Dynamical Systems via Polynomial Optimization: A class of dynamical systems

 in discrete time and by

 in continuous time, provided the limit exists uniformly on $\timeSet\times\stateSet$.
 We write $\mathcal{D}(\Lie)$ for the domain of $\Lie$ and we call $\Lie\varphi$ the \emph{Lie derivative} of $\varphi$ since, for deterministic processes, $\Lie\varphi$ gives simply the difference (in discrete time) or derivative (in continuous time) along trajectories of the process.
 Note that $\varphi$ is assumed bounded to ensure that expectations are finite.
-For deterministic processes, however, Lie derivatives are well defined even for all sufficiently smooth functions even if they are unbounded.
+For deterministic processes, however, Lie derivatives are well defined for all sufficiently smooth functions even if they are unbounded.

-We will consider the general class of stochastic processes that are Markov and solve the so-called \emph{martingale problem} for their generators $\Lie$.
+We will restrict our attention to stochastic processes that are Markov and solve the so-called \emph{martingale problem} for their generators $\Lie$.
 This means that, for all times $s\geq t$ and all $\varphi$ in the domain of $\Lie$, we have

 in continuous time.
 A detailed treatment of martingale problems and their use in characterizing stochastic processes can be found in \cite{EthierKurtz1986}.